The 9th Annual Que Llueva Café Scholarship application is

 No. Applicants for our "Que Llueva Café" Scholarship may not be current college students.
 Applicants must be or will be a high school/GED graduate who will enroll for the first time in an accredited college or university in the U.S. or Puerto Rico.

-Depending on the number of applications we receive, it is our intention to make a decision on recipients and notify them all in late-June/early-July.
+Depending on the number of applications we receive, it is our intention to make a decision on recipients and notify them all by the end of summer.
 This may change dependent on number of applications we receive.

 No. Given the large volume of applications we receive and our limited resources, we are unable to notify every applicant that their application was received or the status of their application.